Holy Cross High School (River Grove, Illinois)

-Holy Cross High School was an all-boys, Roman Catholic high school in River Grove, Illinois, United States that operated from August 1961 until June 2004.
-In December, 2003, the school announced that they no longer had enough funding or interest in enrollment to continue.
-Only 79 students took the entrance exam for the 2004–2005 school year, and at least 125 were necessary to keep the school open.
-In June, 2004, the neighboring all-girls high school Mother Theodore Guerin High School accepted all Holy Cross students, becoming coed and changing their name to Guerin College Preparatory High School.
-Students from Mother Guerin and Holy Cross had already been sharing each other's facilities for certain classes, such as drama, music, and foreign languages.
+Holy Cross High School was an all-boys Catholic high school in River Grove, Illinois, that operated from August 1961 until June 2004.

+History

 At one point, Holy Cross's enrollment was as high as 1,556 students.
 The school expanded its facilities in 1969 with the construction of a humanities learning center.

 Chicago Cubs

 The school had a close connection to the Chicago Cubs baseball team in the late 1960s and early 1970s.
 Third-baseman Ron Santo ran a baseball academy on the Holy Cross grounds, and the Cubs helped fund equipment for the school's baseball team.
 The Cubs even held their workouts at the school in spring 1972, in the midst of a strike which had shut down all of the major league training camps.